In my cancer care so far, shared decision-making between doctor and patient is only half-working. In this post, I ask why.

 So when I think about these interactions, shared decision-making worked superbly for me.
 I will continue to say this even if the treatment fails because this aspect of the caregiving has been excellent, regardless of the (to-be-determined) outcome.

 Except that none of these wonderful interactions matter if the health care system can’t process even simple communications from a patient.

 On July 27, I got a call from the radiation clinic, telling me that my first radiation session would be on the 29th.
-Which is lovely, because I want to fry this tumour’s ass before it has further chance to spread.
+This is lovely because I want to fry this tumour’s ass before it has a further chance to spread.
 But a few minutes after I hung up, the chemotherapy clinic called to tell me about my first chemotherapy session.

 Me: “Sorry, but I thought that I was clear that I had elected not to have chemotherapy.”